Erick-Bravo/dental-design-ui/beamREADME.md

 -   footer

 Media Queries will be used for a more responsive design
-- various screen sizes as needed by response of content.

-Flex box will definately be used.
+- No specific screen sizes in mind.
+I will have to see where my flexbox elements start to shift undesirably.
+Hopefully this doesnt come back to haunt me.

 All-in-all seems like a straight forward design.
 At the moment of initial start, I am not considering any other technical methods, and I am only going to do media queries for small devices.